linzhiqiu/label_pizza/instructions.md

 users_data = [
     {
         "user_id": "Model 1",          # new user_id
-        "email": "",                   # model user could not have email "password": "",                # model user could not have password "user_type": "model",
+        "email": None,                 # model user could not have email "password": "",                # model user could not have password "user_type": "model",
         "is_active": True